FAQ

 What is the structure of a dance event?

-Saturday night dances typically start at 7:00 PM and go until 10:00.
+Our dances typically start at 7:00 PM and go until 10:00.
 There is break about half-way through for snacks and conversation.
 The band frequently plays a waltz as a last dance before the break and another waltz as the last dance of the night.

 How can I find out about last-minute changes?